 - What do I need in order to practice Thai Massage? (show answer ↓)

 In order to practice Thai Massage legally, you need a massage license from whatever state you work in.
-To get a massage license you need to go to massage school and then pass the licensing exam of the state you will practice in.
+To get a massage license you need to go to a massage school and then pass the licensing exam of the state you will practice in.
 Certification does not fulfill the need for a massage license.
 Here’s a link with information: http://www.op.nysed.gov/prof/mt/mtlic.htm.

 - I am a yoga teacher/pilates instructor/personal trainer.
 After the Thai Massage training, how should I refer to my work?
 Should I say I am a Thai Yoga Bodyworker or Thai Bodyworker or Thai Massage therapist? (show answer ↓)

-If you don’t have a massage license, you will need to say you are a Thai Bodyworker or a Thai Yoga Bodyworker and not say you are a Thai Massage therapist as the words “massage therapist” are solely reserved for those who have passed the massage licensing exam in the state they practice out of.
+If you don’t have a massage license, you will need to say you are a Thai Bodyworker or a Thai Yoga Bodyworker and not say you are a Thai Massage therapist as the words “massage therapist” are solely reserved for those who have passed the massage licensing exam in the state they practice in.
 In NYS, all massage work – including Thai massage – is considered massage.
 All massage therapists are required by law to have a massage license.
 Therefore, many people who do Thai Massage, but who are not licensed massage therapists, get around this by leaving out the word massage and calling their work Thai Yoga bodywork or Thai Yoga, etc., instead of Thai Massage.

 - Many places offer Thai massage workshops called Levels 1, 2, 3, etc. Do you offer levels?
 If not, what are your courses equal to? (show answer ↓)